TimothyLe/tbp-spring17/README.md

 **Copyright © 2017 Thinh Le**

 ## Latest Features
+### oAuth
+Currently, deciding between ruby's Devise for authentication + CanCan for authorization.
+Whereas I also plan on using composer to install Laravel dependencies like Passport for authentication.
+I created two separate branches and will work with the one that is less strenuous to integrate onto the site.

 ### Gallery
-Ive been working with the fonts.css file to create the new navbar tab
+I've been working with the fonts.css file to create the new navbar tab
 It will be implemented shortly
 ![Gallery Navbar](https://github.com/TimothyLe/tbp-spring17/blob/master/gallery.JPG)